-I was lucky in one job I did as a tour guide trainer to go out there every so often and train up new guides for The Big Bus Company.
+I was lucky in one job I did as a tour guide trainer to go out to Dubai every so often and train up new guides for The Big Bus Company.

 They’ve been operating out there for a few years now with open top double-decker buses.
 It’s an ideal set up.
 The place is buzzing as the world’s number one holiday resort, the weather is perfect all year round and their tours are the best way to see the place.

 The scenario was usually the same.
 I got the word from my bosses in London to get out there; it was usually last minute and has even been given at one day’s notice.
 I then flew out and would be met by St John Cooper, the Big Bus man in Dubai.